These Keto ground beef empanadas are simply delicious! A traditional Cuban recipe remade to be keto-friendly, gluten-free, and low in carbs.

 How to Make Keto Ground Beef Empanadas

-The keto dough comes together easily and quickly by combining the almond and coconut flours, melted butter, eggs, and melted mozzarella cheese.
+The keto dough comes together easily and quickly by combining almond and coconut flour, melted butter, eggs, and melted mozzarella cheese.

 Then you’ll knead the dough (I like to sandwich the dough between 2 sheets of parchment paper to avoid any sticking) to incorporate all the ingredients.

 Once the dough is well combined, you’ll wrap it up in parchment or cling wrap and chill in the refrigerator for 30 minutes or in the freezer for 15 minutes.